Wyatt6/xianlai-pwutil/README_EN.md

 - `pwutil-zh`: Simplified chinese script, supports macOS and Linux
 - `pwutil-en`: English script, supports macOS and Linux
+- `pwutil-zh.bat`: Simplified chinese script, supports Windows
+- `pwutil-en.bat`: English script, supports Windows

-### Use in macOS / Linux Operating System
+### Use in macOS / Linux Operating System (Recommended)

-1. Make sure that Java 17 / JDK 17 or newer running environment has been deployed.
+1. Make sure that Java / JDK running environment has been deployed (recommand 17 or newer).
-2. Download program `pwutil.jar` and English script `pwutil-en`.
+2. Download program `pwutil.jar` and English script `pwutil-en` into the same directory.
 3. Enter the directory of script, and execute the following command to grant the script executable permission:

 ```shell